checkstyle/contribution/patch-diff-report-tool/README.md

 1) Create local copy of checkstyle/contribution repository with command `git clone https://github.com/checkstyle/contribution`<br/>
 2) `cd ./contribution/patch-diff-report-tool`<br/>
 3) Compile source with `mvn clean install`, your application is located in `cd ./contribution/patch-diff-report-tool/target`  and named `patch-diff-report-tool-0.1-SNAPSHOT-jar-with-dependencies.jar`<br/>

 You have 2 different checkstyle repos, original (base) and forked (patch), for each of them do 4-7:

 4) go to repo folder and execute in console `mvn clean install` <br/>
-5) go to `./contribution/checkstyle-tester` directory, uncomment all links in `projects-to-test-on.properties`, edit `my_check.xml`<br/>
+5) go to `./contribution/checkstyle-tester` directory, uncomment all/required lines in `projects-to-test-on.properties`, edit  `my_check.xml`<br/>
 6) execute `./launch.sh -Dcheckstyle.config.location=my_check.xml`<br/>
 7) copy `checkstyle-result.xml` from `checkstyle-tester/target` to some other location.<br/>